 Founded by Lauren Davis (age 17) and Jenny Wadhwa (age 17), the purpose of the @HumansOfNewtownCT is to share the stories of those affected by the Sandy Hook shooting.
 These stories show that one gun does not just hurt those who are injured, but rather a community as a whole.
 We are the humans of Newtown, and these are our stories.

-Kids today still turn to their parents when they have something important to say, but increasingly, kids are looking to teachers to be role models and to provide guidance, according to this year’s Highlights State of the Kid™survey .
+Kids today still turn to their parents when they have something important to say, but increasingly, kids are looking to teachers to be role models and to provide guidance, according to Highlights State of the Kid™survey .
 Of the 2,000 kids polled, 25 percent said that they admire and respect their teachers because they are caring, loving, and kind.
 My own ten-year-old supports this finding because he told me about his teacher’s kindness on the first day, and subsequent days, of school.

 This kind of feedback is a giant warm hug of gratitude to educators from U.S. children.
 It signifies that teachers realize the critical role of a caring relationship in learning.
 In fact, research backs up the idea that learning takes place—and brain connections are strengthened—when students feel connected to their teachers, fellow students, and the larger school community.